DCLimon/unistat/README.md

 ## Contributing

 Contributions welcome.
-Please submit issues or pull requests on [GitHub](https://github.com/username/statspy).
+Please submit issues or pull requests on [GitHub](https://github.com/DCLimon/unistat).
 Follow NumPy style guidelines, as also followed by SciPy and statsmodels.

 ## License

-`unistat` is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+`unistat` is licensed under the BSD 3-Clause license.

 ## Author